jappeace/jappeaceApplication/content/releasing-software.md

 Note that in this setting, a customer is a large corporation with thousands of employees.
-So if one of them becomes unhappy, the startup I worked for could lose a lot.
+So if one of them becomes unhappy, the startup could lose a lot.
 Not just money but also reputation, which translates into future sales, potentially threatening the survival of the startup.
 Up until now, this hasn't happened;